 First, clinic staff must reevaluate the ways they are engaging with patients.
 Are we talking to patients in a manner that is respectful of their social, cultural, and political backgrounds?
 During visits, how can we provide patients a safe space to share their challenges outside of the clinic?

 At the same time, it’s important to recognize and affirm the work that is already being done to uncover patient vulnerabilities during clinical visits.
 Inquiring about and documenting patients’ social determinants is a good start to building out a larger picture of how our systems can better meet the needs of our patients.
 For a long time, clinic staff have been trained to provide advice about what patients can do outside the clinic to improve their health.
 A practicing physician at a New York Federally Qualified Health Center (FQHC) recently blogged that she had to “unlearn” the ways she was practicing medicine because she did not realize that her patients lacked access to basic needs such as food, housing, and transportation.
-“When was the last time you ate?” is a question she used to ask when ordering labs that required fasting.
+“What was the last thing you ate?” is a question she used to ask when ordering labs that required fasting.
 Today, she asks “When was the last time you ate?” as an indicator of whether patients needed to be connected to food resources.

 Secondly, we — as health equity advocates — need to understand the ways in which institutionalized racism occurs inside and outside our organizations.
 Institutionalized racism can be perpetuated through who gets hired as clinic staff, how much certain people get paid, who receives access to particular treatments, and who is involved in the planning and development of programs.